Taiwrash/g4-workshop/docs/beginner-intermediate/2-basic-git-commands.md

 ### Exercise

--   Move into the University folder created in previous module
+-   Move into the University folder created in previous module.
--   Initialize a git a repository
+-   Initialize a git repository.
--   Open <about-my-school.txt> file and added 5 things about your school and save
+-   Open <about-my-school.txt> file and added 5 things about your school and save.
--   Add the  file to index
+-   Add the  file to index.
--   Make a final commit
+-   Make a final commit.

 [<< Previous Module](1-basic-linux-commands.md)<============================>[Next Module >>](3-github.md)